mighteejim/linode-cli-build/docs/TEMPLATES.md

 # Template Development Guide

-This guide covers everything you need to know about creating, testing, and publishing templates for linode-cli-ai.
+Complete guide to creating, testing, and publishing templates for `linode-cli build`.

 ## Table of Contents